 Bott, F., & Meiser, T. (2019).
 (Pseudo-)Contingency learning and choice based on information sampling.
 Invited talk in the colloquium series Current Research in Adaptive Cognition at the University of Heidelberg, 25th November, 2019.

-Bott, F. & Meiser, T. (2018).
-Contingency Learning and Choice-Behavior Based on Self-Directed and Other-Directed Information Sampling.
-In 60.
-Tagung experimentell arbeitender Psychologen.
-Marburg, Germany.
+Bott, F. & Meiser, T. (2018, March 11–14).
+Contingency learning and choice-behavior based on self-directed and other-directed information sampling [Poster presentation].
+60. Tagung experimentell arbeitender Psychologen, Marburg, Germany.

 Franziska Bott was the first SMiP PhD Candidate to receive the anual SMiP Best Paper Award (2019 / 2020).